adrsh18/Icarus/README.md

 #### Solution
 I have employed part of **Template Pattern** into the DAO pattern to solve this problem.
 The solution is two-fold and makes use of **generics in java**:
 * All the classes for domain objects need to extend an abstract class (say, PersistentPojo, in my case).
 This acts just like a **marker interface**, we are just using an abstract class instead.
-[Click here for the class diagram] ().
 * Now we can define a single implemetation for **HibernateDao** interface as follws:
 ```java
 public class HibernateDaoImpl implements Hibernate